 5. Being an introvert doesn’t mean I don’t want relationships.
 I really do.

-So, if you have ever wondered What is introversion?
-I hope this has helped.
+I hope this has helped you understand what introversion actually is.
 And I said before, all introverts are different.
 The way I experience being an introvert may be very different from the way you experience it.